 “I realize that helping others plan their financial future is, in and of itself, a philanthropic endeavor,” Lewis says of his work.

 Lewis set out to study mechanical engineering in college, but after taking an accounting class, he was hooked.
-From there, he went on to obtain separate degrees in Accounting and in Finance and completed the Personal Financial Planning Track of studies at the University of Missouri — St. Louis.
-He has worked in the financial industry for over a decade and for the past four years has focused on helping high-net-worth clients plan for the future.
+From there, he went on to obtain separate degrees in Accounting and in Finance and pursued the Personal Financial Planning Track of studies at the University of Missouri — St. Louis.
+He has worked in the financial industry for over a decade and for the past six years has focused on helping high-net-worth clients plan for the future.

 When asked to use one word to describe himself professionally, Lewis says, “Reliable.
 Everywhere I’ve worked, I’ve been given that greatest compliment: if you want the job done right, get Lewis to do it.”